 Onions For Hair Loss

-Onion doesn't just add flavor to your meal.
+The versatile onion has the power to do much more than just add depth, flavor to your meal.
 In fact, onion juice, rich in sulfur and other vital minerals, is an effective remedy for those struggling with hair loss, especially due to alopecia areata, an autoimmune condition.
-Onions are rich in two anti-inflammatory chemical groups – flavonoids and the alk(en)yl cysteine sulphoxides (ACSOs) – that help reduce chronic hair loss.
+To apply - massage your scalp with a mix of onion juice and honey; wait 30 mins, then rinse it out.

 Most of us envy those with thick, luscious locks.
 And any sign of hair loss for a man or woman can be a real bummer.
 But if this has happened to you, you may just find your savior in a very unlikely place: a vegetable you probably already have sitting in your kitchen.